kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 This is caused by the frosted glass blur effect that we use in the notification shade and quick settings, which may be laggy in certain heavy scenarios on some devices.
 You can choose to disable blur in Settings -> Developer options -> Enable blurs.

 Our custom blur implementation is already [considerably faster](developers/details/blur.md) than Google's, but there is still more room for improvement.
 These improvements will most likely be added in future versions of ProtonAOSP.

+### I can't change the USB mode {#usb-mode}

+The persistent USB notifcation was intentionally removed because it adds to notification clutter and is not consistent with other settings.
+Instead, you can change the USB mode (MTP file transfer, tethering, etc.) in Settings -> Connected devices -> USB.
+This setting has not been moved or changed from stock.

+### Google Pay isn't in the power menu {#quick-wallet-broken}

+Google Pay integration in the power menu is a part of Google Play Services.
+Unfortunately, it tends to be unreliable to register on new installs, even on Google's stock OS.
+Your best bet is to wait a few days for Google Play Services to register the integration.

 ### I found a bug {#bug}